 Churchill

-The scotch-based CHURCHILL was created as a dedication to the man, but not a cocktail he drank.
-Winston Churchill drank watered-down blended scotch almost any time of the day, but did not like mixed cocktails.
-With the added flavoring of lime juice and orange liqueur, this drink is shaken and not stirred.
-The citrus flavors enrich the more standard Rob Roy combo of scotch and sweet vermouth without making it sweet.
+The scotch-based CHURCHILL was created as a dedication to the man, but not a cocktail he personally drank.
+With the added flavor of lime juice and orange liqueur, this drink is shaken rather than stirred.
+The citrus flavors enhance the classic Rob Roy combo of scotch and sweet vermouth without making it sweet.

 Requirements: blended scotch whisky, sweet vermouth, Cointreau, lime juice